parthpatel002/AI_Assignments/AI_Assignment_3/README.md

 ```
 ## Introduction/Problem Statement:

 `Programming assignment 3.pdf` describes Align3, a custom tic-tac-toe board game.
-The problem task is to use Min-Max algorithm and Alpha-Beta Pruning alogorithm to make an intelligent agent to play Align3 against a human player.
-Space and time complexity comparison between Min-Max algorithm and Alpha-Beta Pruning alogorithm is also performed.
+The problem task is to use **Min-Max algorithm** and **Alpha-Beta Pruning algorithm** to make an intelligent agent to play Align3 against a human player. **Space and time complexity comparison between Min-Max algorithm and Alpha-Beta Pruning algorithm is also performed**.

 ## GUI Details:
 The overall GUI layout is as shown below.